catalystneuro/spikeinterface_cloud/README.md

 # Submiting jobs

 The job submission must include the function arguments, which are passed and ENV vars to the running container.
+See [examples](https://github.com/catalystneuro/spikeinterface_cloud/tree/main/examples) of how to submit jobs with Python scripts.

 # Useful refs: